alexshtf/alexshtf.github.io/_posts/2025-08-19-Orthogonality.md

 The contribution at each point $$x$$ to the integral is weighted by the weight $$w(x)$$.
 The Legendre basis, for example, is orthogonal on $$D = [-1, 1]$$ according to the _uniform weight_ $$w(x) = 1$$.

-But how is it related to ML?
-Well, suppose without loss of generality that $$w(x)$$ is normalized such that  $$\int_{D} w(x) = 1$$.
+Now let's see what does it mean in terms of informativeness.
+Suppose without loss of generality that $$w(x)$$ is normalized such that  $$\int_{D} w(x) = 1$$.
 If it's not, we can always divide it by its integral.
 Now, it can be thought of as PDF of some probability distribution  over $$x$$, and therefore the inner product is just an expectation.
 Therefore if our data points $$x_1, \dots, x_n$$ come from that distribution, then

 $$
 \langle f, g \rangle_w = \mathbb{E}_x \left[ f(x) g(x) \right] \sim \frac{1}{n} \sum_{i=1}^n f(x_i) g(x_i).
 $$

-Consequently, if $$f$$ and $$g$$ are orthogonal w.r.t our inner product, the two features $$f(x)$$ and $$g(x)$$ are uncorrlated, or informative.
+Consequently, if $$f$$ and $$g$$ are orthogonal w.r.t our inner product, the two features generated by $$f(x)$$ and $$g(x)$$ are uncorrlated, or informative.

-If we know the distribution of our data, or can estimate it, we would like to construct an orthogonal basis that is orthogonal w.r.t its PDF as a weight.
-The differential equations community has been doing it for a long time - they are interested by approximating differential equation solutions using simple basis functions.
-The two simple tricks in this post are taken from a recent survey paper by Shen and Wang[^1].
-One of them I believe is useful in practice, whereas the other one is harder to control and apply in ML models.
-But I believe both approaches are worth mentioning.
+So ideally we would like to devise orthogonal bases w.r.t the PDF of our data distribution.
+The differential equations community has been designing orthogonal bases w.r.t various weights for a long time, and have come up with plenty of methods and an enormous body of literature.
+But there are two extremely simple tricks we can adopt from them for ML, which I'd like to discuss in this pose.
+Both are also discussed in the context of approximation theory and differential equations in the recent survey paper by Shen and Wang[^1].
+One of them appears extremely intuitive, easy to implement, and is indeed useful in practice.
+The other one requires some careful math before coding, harder to apply in practice, and I'd like to present it and discuss when I believe it may be useful to.

 # The mapping trick